 - (i) Flow-through expenditure commitments: from time to time, the Company completes flow-through share financings that involve a commitment to incur Canadian Exploration Expenditures ("CEE") prior to the end of specific calendar years and to renounce the CEE tax deductions to the subscribers.
-The Company is committed to spending \$255,900 on eligible CEE prior to December 31, 2024. - (ii) The Company currently has renewable agreements for management services with several officers (the "Executives").
+The Company is committed to spending a total of \$255,900 on eligible CEE prior to December 31, 2024.
+To date the remaining CEE spending obligation is approximately \$145,000. - (ii) The Company currently has renewable agreements for management services with several officers (the "Executives").
 The base salaries of the Executives range from \$5,000 to \$25,000 per month.
 The agreements contain standard termination clauses (without cause) and payout clauses for change of control.
-The Executives are also eligible for certain success fees and stock option grants, at the discretion of the Board of Directors.

-- (iii) Since February 2021, Grove has provided the Services as described in section 8.0 Related Party Transactions and Key Management Compensation.
+The Executives are also eligible for certain success fees and stock option grants, at the discretion of the Board of Directors. - (iii) Since February 2021, Grove has provided the Services as described in section 8.0 Related Party Transactions and Key Management Compensation.
 Effective April 1, 2022, the fees paid for the Services increased from \$7,000 to \$9,450 per month.
 This contract is renewable annually with an early termination penalty of three months' fees. - (iv) The Company has renewable advisory agreements with certain consultants that advise Management as to leads and analysis of potential merger and acquisition targets.